happycuban/swarm_in_vsphere/README.md

     - Adjust the values in the `module "swarm-manager"` and `module "swarm-worker"` blocks to match your environment.
     - Specify the vSphere datacenter, compute cluster, datastore, network, and VM template details.

+   Before running the Terraform scripts, ensure that the following environment variables are set:
+    - `VSPHERE_SERVER`: The address of your vSphere server.
+    - `VSPHERE_USER`: The username for accessing your vSphere environment.
+    - `VSPHERE_PASSWORD`: The password associated with the specified vSphere username.

+These environment variables are essential for authenticating and connecting to your vSphere environment during the Terraform provisioning process.

 4. Run Terraform commands: